Officials: U.S. has intel Taliban don't plan to abide by peace deal

 "Countries have to take care of themselves," Trump told reporters at the White House.
 "You can only hold someone's hand for so long."
 Asked if the Taliban could eventually seize power, Trump said it's "not supposed to happen that way, but it possibly will."

-The intelligence described by the American officials is consistent with what Taliban sources have been telling an NBC News reporter in Pakistan.
+The intelligence described by the American officials is consistent with what Taliban sources have been saying in Pakistan.
 Those Taliban representatives say the group views the peace process as a way of securing the withdrawal of American "occupiers," after which it will attack the U.S.-backed government in Afghanistan.

 US conducts airstrike against Taliban just days after peace agreementMarch 4, 202000:26

-"'We will ask the Afghan leadership and other political factions that since the U.S. has accepted us and recognized our position, it is time for you to accept us and give us the country peacefully," one Taliban member who was not authorized to speak to the media told NBC News.
+"'We will ask the Afghan leadership and other political factions that since the U.S. has accepted us and recognized our position, it is time for you to accept us and give us the country peacefully," said one Taliban member, who was not authorized to speak to the media.

 The agreement signed Saturday envisions something very different.
 In exchange for an American pledge to withdraw all troops in 14 months, the Taliban promised to stop harboring terrorists and to enter into peace talks with an Afghan government-led delegation.